Performance and scale testing

 As your Jira user base grows you may want to take a look at the following:

-- Connecting Jira to your LDAP Directory for authentication, user and group management.
+- Connecting Jira to your Directory for authentication, user and group management.

 - Connecting to Crowd or Another Jira Server for User Management.